-- Past President of the Sri Lanka Ceramics Council. - Senior Vice Patron of JASTECA (Japan Sri Lanka Technical and Cultural Association). - Past Chairman of the Board of Trustees of the Sasakawa Memorial Sri Lanka Japan Cultural Centre Trust. - President Japanese Language Education Association of Sri Lanka. - President National Council for Child Youth Welfare. - Director of the National Health Development Fund. - Committee Member of the Friends of the Accident Service (National Hospital). - Vice President of the Lanka Japan Business Cooperation Committee. - Past President (85th) of the Rotary Club of Colombo.
+- Past President of the Sri Lanka Ceramics Council. - Senior Vice Patron of JASTECA (Japan Sri Lanka Technical and Cultural Association). - Past Chairman of the Board of Trustees of the Sasakawa Memorial Sri Lanka Japan Cultural Centre Trust. - President Japanese Language Education Association of Sri Lanka. - President National Council for Child Youth Welfare. - Committee Member of the Friends of the Accident Service (National Hospital). - Committee Member of the Lanka Japan Business Cooperation Committee. - Past President (85th) of the Rotary Club of Colombo.

-Ms. A. Coomaraswamy Independent Non - Executive Director
+Ms. A. Coomaraswamy

+Independent Non - Executive Director

-A Fellow of the Chartered Institute of Management Accountants UK and the Institute of Chartered Accountants of Sri Lanka, her work experience counts over 20 years of senior management experience in the private sector, notably as Group Finance Director of John Keells Holdings from 1994 to 2002.
-She subsequently held the positions of Advisor to the Ministry of Finance, Chairperson of the Public Utilities Commission and a member of the Public Enterprise Reform Commission.
+A Fellow of the Chartered Institute of Management Accountants UK and the Institute of Chartered Accountants of Sri Lanka, she was the Group Finance Director of John Keells Holdings from 1994 to 2002.
+She subsequently held the positions of Advisor to the Ministry of Finance, Chairperson of the Public Utilities Commission and as a member of the Public Enterprise Reform Commission.
 She currently serves on the Board of Directors of Law and Society Trust and of Women and Media Collective.

-Mr. Vajira Kulatilaka Independent Non - Executive Director
+Mr. Vajira Kulatilaka

+Independent Non - Executive Director